pravega/pravega-operator/doc/minikube_setup.md

 Here, we specify the optimal resources that we need to provide to each of the components in order to have a working Pravega setup.

-### Tier 2
+### LongTermStorage
-To setup Tier 2 refer to [this](tier2.md#tier-2-storage).
+To setup LongTermStorage refer to [this](longtermstorage.md#long-term-storage).
 The `PersistentVolumeClaim` to consume the volume so created should be provisioned to consume 10Gi.

 ```yaml
   resources: